MechanicalMen/Mechanical2/README.md

 A basic logging implementation.
 * Simple but effective interface.
 A subset of NLog, but has no dependency on it.
 * Designed to be simple to replace with your own logger, should you choose to do so.
-* Log entries can be serialized using the data store.
+* Log entries of the default implementation can be serialized using the data store.
+* Exceptions can be serialized, and all major information can be restored, even on different platforms, which do not have the exception type.

 ### FileFormats
 Low level, performance oriented parsers and writers for common file formats.
 Currently supported formats are:
 * CSV
 * JSON

+### MVVM
+Few minor tools for UI development.
+Useful for quickly developing small apps.
+* INotifyPropertyChanged implementation using the new(ish) caller info attribute.
+* UI thread handling.
+(Helps writing platform independent view model libraries).
+* A simple delegate based ICommand implementation.
+* A simple base class for quickly implementing IValueConverter using templates.